NarraBench: A Comprehensive Framework for Narrative Benchmarking: Limitations

 Fourth, because the taxonomy is conceptual rather than empirical, its coverage and weighting of dimensions remain interpretive.
 Our survey indicates that existing benchmarks cover roughly 27\% of the proposed taxonomy, but the relative importance of each category for narrative comprehension has not yet been empirically validated.
 The framework should therefore be viewed as a scaffolding for community refinement rather than a definitive account of narrative intelligence.

 Finally, despite its explicit focus on perspectival and consensus-based evaluation, \textsc{NarraBench} inherits many of the broader evaluation challenges facing LLM benchmarking: the instability of LLM-as-a-judge methods, limited reproducibility of generative scoring, and uncertainty about how human interpretive diversity should be represented in gold standards.
-Expanding community participation, diversifying annotation pipelines, and incorporating non-deterministic scoring schemes will be essential to realizing the full potential of narrative benchmarking.
+Expanding community participation, diversifying annotation pipelines, and incorporating non-deterministic scoring schemes will be essential to properly realizing narrative benchmarking.

 In sum, \textsc{NarraBench} represents a first synthesis—a structured, extensible foundation for assessing narrative understanding—while acknowledging that both its theoretical premises and empirical coverage are partial.
-Its value lies in providing a coherent starting point for an evolving research community to debate, test, and revise what narrative understanding should mean for artificial intelligence.
+Its value lies in providing a coherent starting point for an evolving research community to debate, test, and revise what narrative understanding should mean for NLP and ML.